Goldyr/md2h/README.md

 ---
 topic: code
-title: m2h instructions
+title: md2h instructions
-description: README for m2h
+description: README for md2h
 tags: ["code", "test"]
 ---
-# mark_to_html
+# MD2H
 This is a simple implementation that spams regex filters to fit my markdown writing preferences, I would recommend this alternative for most cases: https://github.com/markdown-it/markdown-it